grigorescu/Brownian/README.md

 Requirements
 ------------

-* Python 2, version 2.6 or greater.
+* Python version 2.6 or 2.7.
 * Brownian comes with it's own webserver, for testing purposes.
-* For production use, [configure Apache with mod_wsgi](https://docs.djangoproject.com/en/1.4/howto/deployment/wsgi/modwsgi/), and point it to Brownian/wsgi.py.
+* For production use, Apache with mod_wsgi is recommended.

 Virtualenv Setup
 ----------------